Poll: Suburbanites back Biden, Sanders over Trump

 Bose said the Kalikow poll also highlighted a "certain political pragmatism" among Democrats in their choices of presidential candidates.

-Democrats favored a candidate who had the "best chance to win," compared with the candidate who "shares my values," by a margin of 52.6 percent to 47.5 percent.
+Democrats favored a candidate who had the "best chance to win," compared with the candidate who "shares my values," by a margin of 52.6% to 47.5%.

 Asked about possible Democratic vice presidential nominees, Sen. Elizabeth Warren (D-Mass.) was Democratic voters' first choice if either Biden or Sanders were to become the presidential nominee.

-If Biden were nominated, 26% of voters said they preferred Warren, compared with 24.2% for Sen. Amy Klobuchar (D-Minn.); 16.8 percent for former South Bend, Ind.
-Mayor Pete Buttigieg; 11.1% for Sen. Kamala Harris (D-Calif.); and 9.3% for Stacey Abrams, a former Democratic leader of the Georgia House of Representatives and the unsuccessful Democratic candidate for Georgia governor in 2018.
+If Biden were the nominee, 26% of voters said they preferred Warren for his running mate, compared with 24.2% for Sen. Amy Klobuchar (D-Minn.); former South Bend, Indiana, Mayor Pete Buttigieg, 16.8%; Sen. Kamala Harris (D-Calif.), 11.1%; and 9.3% for Stacey Abrams, a former Democratic leader of the Georgia House of Representatives and the unsuccessful Democratic candidate for Georgia governor in 2018.

 During a debate with Sanders on Sunday, Biden announced he would select a woman as his running mate.
 Sanders said he would "in all likelihood" select a woman for vice president.

-- Trump got his lowest approval ratings for his handling of health care, with 54.8 percent of voters saying they disapproved of his performance on the issue, and 45.2 expressing approval, Burnett said.
+- Trump got his lowest approval ratings for his handling of health care, with 54.8% of voters saying they disapproved of his performance on the issue, and 45.2% expressing approval, Burnett said.

 Comments